Diane-4P/always-healthy/README.md

 ### Classes

 The Classes page features 10 images of the classes that are available, so that you can see from the photos and the description below what the class entails and whether it would be suitable for the young or mature members of the gym.
 There is also a **call to action button** below each description to join and book one of the classes.
-To help keep people informed of classes there is a timetable at the bottom of the page showing what time, the class and where the class is held, which was created using a **table** for uniformity and its 2 tone colours with transparency so that the colours didn't overwelm the writing.
+To help keep people informed of classes there is a timetable at the bottom of the page showing what time, the class and where the class is held, which was created using a **table** for uniformity and its 2 tone colours with transparency so that the colours didn't overwelm the text.

 ### Shop

 The Shop page is laid out in columns with the image and a small description of the product and the price, to show that there is clothing, trainers, and drinks bottles available for new or recurring members of the gym, whether young or mature.
 On the mobile the design choice of 2 columns wide was to show more items on the smaller screen so that users would not get discouraged by seeing one product at a time.
+This will be changed in the future so that products can be purchased online.

 ### Contact

 The Contact page features a **contact form**, which requests an enquirers first and last names, email address and phone number.
 You also have a box to put details of your message, whether its to join the club, join a class or ask questions for further details etc. There is also a **send button** at the bottom of the form.
-The form has a transparent backgroun so that you can see the full page image of a woman using the dumbbells.
+The form has a transparent background so that you can see the full page image of a woman using the dumbbells.
 This image shows what the gym is like and to encourage users to join the gym.
+All the information input onto the form is **required** so if any box is left empty then a message appears to let the user know that the details are required.
+There is also **placeholer text** to show what format the input text needs to be in.

 ## Features to Implement in the Future

 - Set up social media pages for Facebook, Twitter and LinkIn to encourage more people to join.
-- Add a checkout basket and to receive payments to the shop.
+- Add a checkout basket and to receive payments to the shop, so can purchase products online.
 - Add testimonials to the Home page to let users see how other gym members are enjoying the gym.
 - Add FAQ table with drop down answers to the Home page so users get answers to their questions quicker.
 - Change the send button on the Contact page to have a pop-up to show the message has been received.